Tuesday, June 25, 2019

 The Murder of Michaela MacVilla

-Michaela MacVilla was tragically murdered at the age of 21 on September 25th, 2018.
-The young woman seemingly vanished after leaving her job at a Stewart's Shop on West Main Street in St. Johnsville, New York shortly after midnight.
-Michaela unfortunately never returned home.
-Two days later, on September 27th, Michaela's cell phone was found on Mill Road--and it appeared as if the phone had been thrown from a vehicle.
-Data from the cell phone lead authorities to a 45 year-old man named Daniel Nellis.
-Michaela's final phone call was made to Daniel's phone number shortly after she left her job at Stewart's.
+Two days later, on September 27th, Michaela's cell phone was found on Mill Road - and it appeared as if the phone had been thrown from a vehicle.
+Data from the cell phone led authorities to a 45-year-old local, Daniel Nellis.
+Michaela's final phone call was made to Nellis' phone number shortly after she left her job at Stewart's.

 Related image

-During the trial, the prosecution presented evidence from both Michaela's FitBit --which was found near her body--and from local surveillance footage.
-Cameras near Daniel's home in Oppenheim captured Michaela and Daniel entering his house around 12:45am on the morning of September 25th.
+During the trial, the prosecution presented evidence from both Michaela's Fitbit - which was found near her body - and from local surveillance footage.
+Cameras near Nellis's home in Oppenheim captured Michaela and Nellis entering his house around 12:45 AM on the morning of September 25th.
 Approximately 12 hours later, they are captured leaving the house together.
-Data from Michaela's FitBit showed that Michaela's heart-rate spiked at 12:24pm before stopping altogether six minutes later.
-Just minutes later, surveillance cameras captured Daniel's car driving down the access road where Michaela's body was later found.

-Despite all of this evidence, Daniel continued to maintain his innocence and even testified in his defense at trial.
+Despite all of this evidence, Nellis continued to maintain his innocence and even testified in his defense at trial.
 However, the jury did not buy his story and ultimately convicted him for the murder of Michaela MacVilla.
+He was sentenced to 40 years in prison.

 No comments: